nathanborror/swift-git/README.md

 # Swift Git

-An unofficial Swift client for interacting with Git.
+An unofficial Swift client for interacting with Git. ⚠️ _Caution: Thrashy project, fork if you wanna use._ ⚠️

 ## Requirements